haydenhigg/Vitesse/README.md

 # Vitesse

-Vitesse is an easy-to-use, succinct web framework for C# developed out of the need for easy, reliable HTTP hosting.
+Vitesse is an easy-to-use, succinct web framework for C#.

 ## Getting Started